ptmt/prism/README.md

 I love checkins even more than Foursquare do.
 Blog post coming.

 # Self-hosted version

-To build and run PRISM inside docker container:
+To build and run PRISM inside docker container (ensure you have Docker daemon running):
 ```
 make
 make run